frankrolf/git-for-type-designers/README.md

 Any creative job on a computer could make use of version control, but type design especially is an ideal candidate for version control; since type designers work with [UFO][] files.

 The [UFO file format][ufo] is perfect for version control, since it is text-based.
 A UFO is basically just a folder with many little XML-files in it.
 A UFO file could theoretically be created and modified in a text editor.
 This opens the field of digital type design for version control tools normally used only by software developers.

+The UFO format is the native file format for the [Robofont][robofont] font editor, but (of course) version control can be used with any other file format as well:
+[Glyphs][glyphs] uses its own, text-based `.glyphs` file format, which has the same human-readable qualities as a UFO file, and therefore can be compared (_diffed_) from one revision to the other.
+[FontLab Studio][fontlab] creates binary `.vfb` files, which only FontLab can understand.
+Those files can be stored in a Git repository for the purpose of creating backup data, but the capability for _diffing_ is lost.

 #### Glossary